MaelDelaby/pwsc2021/README.md

 ## Login / Password
 Login :admin@admin.com
 Password: 123456789
-and u can also create a new account on localhost:3000/signup
+and you can also create a new account on localhost:3000/signup
 ## Architecture

 Our project is based on the MaterialUI default theme.